RahafDaas/SE499-Senior-Project/README.md

 ![PSUEATS-Logo](PSUlogo.jpeg)

 ## Introduction to PSUEats
-<<<<<<< HEAD

-- PSUEats is a food ordering and pickup platform designed to streamline the food-ordering experience within PSU community.
-The platform allows users to browse menus, add items to their carts, and place orders for pickup from a variety of restaurants.
-With a focus on security and personalization, PSUEats ensures that each user's data—such as cart contents and order history—is stored securely, while shop owners can manage their menus and track orders easily.
+- PSUEats is a food ordering and pickup platform designed to streamline the food-ordering experience within the PSU community.
+The platform allows users to browse menus, add items to their carts, and place orders for pickup from various restaurants.
+With a focus on security and personalization, PSUEats ensures that each user's data—such as cart contents and order history—is stored securely.
+At the same time, shop owners can manage their menus and track orders easily.
 With an Admin Dashboard to monitor users and shop owners and to download a report about the analysis.
-This project is developed for SE499 Senior Project by 5 female students at Prince Sultan University.
-By using this PSUEats website, the struggle, waist of time, and missing classes decreases.
+This project is developed for the SE499 Senior Project by 5 female students at Prince Sultan University.
+Using this PSUEats website decreases the struggle, waste of time, and missing classes.

 ## Agile Scrum Framework in PSUEats Development